 This section describes and substantiates the operating expenditure forecasts for the transmission network.
-As noted earlier, the information presented in this section takes account of the Authority's Draft Decision, including reports from consultants Wilson Cook, and the latest cost information now available to Western Power.
+As noted earlier, the information presented in this section takes account of the Authority's Draft Decision, including reports from consultants Wilson Cook, and the revised forecasts provided by Western Power on 26 September 2006 in response to the Section 51 request for information issued by the Authority on 22 August 2006.